desmax74/openshift-kogito-automation/README.md

 ```sh
 ansible-playbook ./playbook_create.yaml
 ```
-Note: The CRC setup spent 10 minute, cut to 1 minute in the video recording
+Note: The CRC start spent 10 minute, cut to 1 minute in the video recording

 [![asciicast](https://asciinema.org/a/311620.png)](https://asciinema.org/a/311620)